ContentGardeningStudio/djangoexampleapp/README.md

 ## Package / Demo features

 - Custom `User` model and associated `Profile` model
+- Accounts (Registration / Login) based on Allauth
-- Registration, Login, and Profile UX
+- Profile UX
 - `Quote` model, to support data created by users in the app
 - Unit tests for models (using `pytest`, `pytest-cov`, and `model-bakery`)
 - Ruff as code linter and formatter + Pre-commit hook